Not All Learnable Distribution Classes are Privately Learnable: The Construction and Proofs

 We start by showing the lower bound under privacy.
-Doing so involves an argument which establishes a reduction from parameter estimation for binary product distributions to density estimation for the class $\cH_{\frac{\alpha}{2}, d}$.
-Formulating the reduction first necessitates showing how a mechanism that performs density estimation for the class $\cH_{\frac{\alpha}{2}, d}$ can be used to construct a mechanism that estimates the parameter $p$ of distributions in this class.
+Doing so involves an argument which establishes a reduction from parameter estimation for binary product distributions to density estimation for the class $\cH_{\frac{1}{2} \alpha, d}$.
+Formulating the reduction first necessitates showing how a mechanism that performs density estimation for the class $\cH_{\frac{1}{2} \alpha, d}$ can be used to construct a mechanism that estimates the parameter $p$ that is associated with each distribution in this class.